Our Study Process

 Committee Composition and Balance and Conflicts of Interest for Committees

-The purpose of the policy approved by the National Academy of Sciences Council and the National Research Council Governing Board is to provide clear guidance for evaluating potential conflicts of interest of provisional committee members appointed by the National Academies.
-This allows the institutions to better ensure proper composition and balance of committees that will be used in authoring reports of the Academies.
+The purpose of this institutional policy is to provide clear guidance for evaluating potential conflicts of interest of provisional committee members appointed by the Academies.
+This allows the institution to better ensure proper composition and balance of committees that will be used in authoring reports of the Academies.
 Under the policy, all committees used in authoring reports are divided into categories based on the nature of the task.
 Each category has a separate form to be filled out by provisional committee members. [more]

 Guidelines for the Review of Reports